 The Best Sports Blog is also about building a new online sports community for engaged fans who want two things: to read the best analysis out there and have an outlet to contribute their own criticism, thoughts, and ideas.
 As you will notice, we always solicit your thoughts and comments in our articles and have comment boxes featured prominently on every page.
 Theres a reason for that: we dont just want this to be a normal sports site that you visit, read, and leave; we want it to be a community of sports fans sharing their ideas.
 We are sports fans just like you; normal fans who want to read intelligent detailed analysis and express our own ideas at the same time.
 Thats why we created The Best Sports Blog: we want to create a web-based sports community where everyone reads our thoughts, contributes their own, and together we reach a consensus (or happily debate forever) on the biggest questions and issues in sports today.

 Don't forget that The Best Sports Blog is part of the TBSB Network!

 You don't even need to leave your house to place bets on your favorite college team.
-Sports betting at online sportsbooks makes it easy and www.gambling.net has reviewed and listed some good sites you can use.
+Sports betting at online sportsbooks makes it easy and listed some good sites you can use.
 For others types of betting you can check out this useful guide to see what is available.
 No more rushing to locate a bookie for those last minute gut feelings for your favorite SEC team – just head to your laptop or phone!